syan212/RSA-encrypter-and-decrypter/README.md

 # RSA-encrypter-and-decrypter
 This a very simple RSA encrypter and decrypter I made.

-Note: it uses math,sympy and math libraries
+Note: it uses Sympy and Math libraries